-ENGL 2323# BRITISH LITERATURE II (3-0) CREDIT 3 (040/090)
+ENGL 2323# BRITISH LITERATURE II (3-0) CREDIT 3 (040/090) Prerequisite: A grade of C or better in ENGL 1301

 A survey of the development of British literature from the Romantic period to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.